fif911/CrowdNav/README.md

 ### PID

-* A PID Controller is set in PID.py to increase the car's measured speed back up to the expected speed with the least amount of delay and overshoot.
-In the code, proportional, integral and derivative are calculated seperatly using error rate and history data.
+* A PID Controller is set in `PID.py` to lower the amount of delay and overshoot.
+In the code, proportional, integral and derivative are calculated seperatly using existing error and history data.

       def calculate(self, err, hist, derivative):
           return self.P * err + \